RandyCantrell.com

 Death is important.
 But first, there's life.

-More than a dozen years ago I created a DropBox folder shared with my wife called, "When I Die."
+About 15 years ago I created a DropBox folder shared with my wife called, "When I Die."
 In that folder is a working document of what I want to happen when I die.
 The details aren't important here, but they're important for my wife and family.
 While I'm alive they matter to me, but I realize when the realities of that document happen, I won't know or care.
 I'll be somewhere else far, far away.

 Death is too important to ignore.
-Specifically, our own death is important.
+Specifically, our death is important.
 I know my death will be a reflection of my life though so my daily choices matter.
 How I treat others, how I behave myself (or fail to), how I influence others, how I serve others - these are the things that matter.
 Mostly, how I glorify God will matter because He's who I'll face when this life is over.
 So admittedly, I think about my death.
 It'd be foolish not to.

 Check out some of my sermons at In Thy Paths.
-Better yet check out some sermons by a much more talented preacher, Kevin Presley (a gospel preacher currently based in Dothan, Alabama) at Let The Bible Speak TV.
+Better yet check out some sermons by a much more talented preacher, Kevin Presley (a gospel preacher currently based in LaGrange, GA) at Let The Bible Speak TV.
 But first, permit me to introduce you to a lifelong mentor who died on February 20, 2019.
 He was a gospel preacher whom I had known all my life.
 He served me during some of my best and most challenging moments.
 His name was Barney Owens.
 On April 4, 2010, he preached this sermon entitled, "And he died."

 That about sums it up.
 What about you?
 What are you up to?
 I'd like to know.
 Contact me here.